tdyer/rails-overview-lesson/ControllerIndex.md

 * [Slim](http://slim-lang.com/)

-[ERB] is the default templating language used with Rails.
-But, it's no big deal, at all, to use HAML, Slim or some other templating language.
+ERB is the default templating language used with Rails.
+But, it's no big deal at all to use HAML, Slim or some other templating language.

 ## HTTP Request Processing.